-Before overseeding, you may want to loosen up the thatch a bit to make sure the seed yo put down germinates properly.
+Before overseeding, you may want to loosen up the thatch a bit (the excess grass material that goes dormant or cut grass clippings that build up over time) to make sure the seed you put down germinates properly.
 Depending on the state of your lawn, you might want to use a power rake or a dethatcher.
 But what is the difference and how do they work?

 A power rake and a dethatcher are both used to remove thatch in the lawn.
 A power rake is much more aggressive at getting rid of the buildup of dead grass debris compared to a dethatcher.
 Lawn dethatchers use spring tines while power rakes have rotating flails for.
 Both machines are mechanical and can be gas-powered or electrical.

 Is a power rake and a Dethatcher the same thing?